 Just unfold it, install the bottom and side shelves, then place the griddle surface on top and you’re ready to start cooking.

-Cooking on the Pit Boss gas griddle
+Pit Boss gas griddle

 Now let’s see if the quality we mentioned stands up where it matters most: during cooking.